Sovereign-Labs/sovereign-sdk/module-system/sov-app-template/README.md

 }
 ```

 The `Runtime` struct acts as the entry point where all the rollup modules are assembled together.
 The `#[derive]` macro generates the necessary implementations for the `Genesis, DispatchCall, and DispatchQuery` traits from the `sov-module-api` crate.
-Additionally, the macro handles some plumbing code to facilitate the integration of the modules within the rollup system.
+Additionally, the macro handles some plumbing code to facilitate the integration of the modules.